 - Guiding content creation

-Next step is to determine which social networking platforms & tactics will suit you best to achieve the goals at every stage & overall objectives.
+The next step is to determine which social networking platforms & tactics will suit you best to achieve the goals at every stage & overall objectives.

-As a content marketer your ultimate goal should not just be user engagement but to develop a social strategy which drives leads, conversions, & revenue.
+As a content marketer your ultimate goal should not just be user engagement but to develop a social strategy that drives leads, conversions, & revenue.
 Performing a social media audit will help you to evaluate your current strategy, identify opportunities & improvements for optimization & let you analyze your company’s current exposure to usage & area of strength in different social media platforms.

 What Trends Set are Enduring in 2018 in Content Marketing?

 “The new era demands a focus on ignition, not just content, on trust, not just traffic, and on the elite people in your audience who are spreading and advocating your content.”

 Here are a few trends which are going to gain momentum in the world of content marketing in 2018.

 People nowadays are willing to get hyper-personalized content which is according to their preferences, wants & needs.
 Instead of a blanket statement, people are more interested in smart content which is more relevant to them.
 Personalized & hyper-personalized content increases user engagement as well.

 Live videos are also an option encouraged by many online social networks to give your brand promising results by giving the audiences more personalized content & generating far more user engagement.